All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Core Class: Natural Science

 This course introduces students to the structure and function of the human body.
 Topics such as the fundamental principles in organic and inorganic chemistry, cellular metabolism, cellular anatomy, cellular biology and histology will be covered and subsequently applied to the physiology of the body as whole.
 Organ systems to be covered in this course include cardiovascular, lymphatic, respiratory, nervous, musculoskeletal, endocrine, urinary, digestive, and immune.
-Strongly recommended prior to taking this course: M 065 or higher, and co-enrollment in the WRIT 101 corequisite or WRIT 101, or qualifying placement score within the past 5 years.
+Strongly recommended prior to taking this course: M 065 or M 088 or higher, and co-enrollment in the WRIT 101 corequisite or WRIT 101, or qualifying placement score within the past 5 years.

 BIOH 108 Basic Anatomy